Publications

 QHDOPT: A Software for Nonlinear Optimization with Quantum Hamiltonian Decent

 (by contribution) Samuel Kushnir, Jiaqi Leng, Yuxiang Peng, Lei Fan, and Xiaodi Wu.
-Manuscript 2024.
+To appear in INFORMS Journal on Computing.
 Github

 Abstract: